 A motorcycle endorsement is required on a driver’s license to operate a bike in Florida legally.
 That means specialized training is needed.

-It is possible to earn a motorcycle endorsement without having a regular driver’s license.
+Earning a motorcycle endorsement is possible without a regular driver’s license.

 Once someone secures the right to operate a bike, they must meet other obligations to comply with the state’s rules.